DriHut/ExplodingKitten/README.md

 - NOPE can be noped becoming a yes, meaning the card will be executed again.
 - The player has a choice on where to place the defused kitten in the deck.
 - The player can choose who the favor is from.
 - A player can play the DEFUSE card preemptively.
+- Players can chat at anytime by adding '!' before any inputs.

 # About Computer player:
 none implemented have fun